khbsd/monk-springtime/README.md

  - When you bring a creature down to fewer than 24 plus your proficiency bonus hit points, it dies immediately and all nearby creatures within 3m take 1d6 Force Damage.

 ### Skilled Hands
  - Your hands know the intricacies of most living things like their backs.
-Your strikes deal an additional double your Wisdom Modifier in Bludgeoning Damage, and ignore Resistance and Immunity to Bludgeoning damage.
+Your strikes deal additional Bludgeoning damage equal to double your Wisdom Modifier, and ignore Resistance and Immunity to Bludgeoning damage.